ipfs/go-graphsync/docs/architecture.md

 go-graphsync provides a variety of points in the request/response lifecycle where one can provide a hook to inspect the current state of the request/response and potentially take action.
 These hooks provide the core mechanisms for authenticating requests, processing graphsync extensions, pausing and resuming, and generally enabling a higher level consumer of the graphsync to precisely control the request/response lifecycle.

 Graphsync also provides listeners that enable a caller to be notified when various asynchronous events happen in the request response lifecycle.
 Currently graphsync contains an internal pubsub notification system (see [notifications](../notifications)) to escalate low level asynchonous events back to high level modules that pass them to external listeners.
 A future refactor might look for a way to remove this notification system as it adds additional complexity.

+### TaskQueue

+In both the requestor and responder implementations, Graphsync utilizes a general prioritized task manager called a TaskQueue.
+The TaskQueue internally uses the same PeerTaskQueue utilized by Bitswap, that balances peers so that those with the most current in progress requests are prioritized after those with fewer in progress requests, and then within a peer prioritizes the requests with the highest priority or earliest received.

+The task queue is initialized with a task executor that can execute a single task.
+Once initialized task queue starts a fixed number of workers (default: 6), each of which continually pulls the highest priority job off the queue, and executes it with task executor before going to the next task.

 ### Actor Pattern In RequestManager And ResponseManager